 Silberman got his start on Governor Howard Dean’s 2004 presidential campaign where he mobilized 200,000 grassroots volunteers through “Meetups” and built one of the first successful digital organizing programs in American politics.
 Prior to launching the MobLab, Silberman was a partner and co-founder at Echo & Co, an award-winning digital strategy firm.

-Tara Lynn TorrensCo-Research Director for Fixed Income, at Capital Research and Management Company
+Tara L. TorrensPartner, Capital Research and Management Company

 Tara is a high yield bond portfolio manager and analyst, as well as co-research director for fixed income, at Capital Research and Management Company.
 She is based in New York but also spends significant time in Los Angeles, where Capital Research is headquartered.
 She is a chartered financial analyst.
 Tara is also a member of the Fixed Income Board of the Applied Security Analysis Program, at the University of Wisconsin – Madison, and works closely with students looking to enter the investment profession.

-Dabie had been the Partner Champion for KPMG’s Network of Women and KPMG’s Asian Pacific Islanders Network.
-She has published in financial newspapers and spoken to a wide variety of audiences, including at industry and professional forums and universities.
-She is a US CPA and a Canadian Chartered Accountant.
+Ms. Tsai is a U.S. CPA and a Canadian Chartered Accountant.
 She has significant expertise working in different countries and is fluent in English, Spanish and Chinese.